Last modification: 01/19/08 19:26

 ... as does the deluxe ENGL 570 SE (inside pic), whose impulse has been captured here.
 (Waves Q-Clone version here.
 Similar to the e530, only with more presence and less bass)

-Meanwhile, the Palmer PGA-05's speaker simulator (inside pic) is too non-linear to be properly impulse-captured, but here's one anyway with settings that I like: (.WAV here.
+Meanwhile, here's a capture of the Palmer PGA-05's speaker simulator (inside pic) with a setting that I like: (.WAV here.
 Q-Clone here.)

 Line6's GearBox Plugin has a basic Early Reflections impulse that can be found here.